 1. Check your health insurance coverage.

 If you have health insurance, you can call the insurance provider, and ask.
 Some insurances cover only a part from your treatment, but that will reduce the final costs that come right out of your pocket.
+Additionally, some companies will pay for part of your treatment, reducing the out-of-pocket costs for you.
+So, check with your employer about this benefit.
+Thanks to the Affordable Care Act, you can also apply for federal healthcare insurance.
+CNN recently reported that a new law will open up Medicaid for addiction reiumbursement for opioid and cocaine addiction treatment.

 2. Search for rehabs that provide sliding scale payment options.